ariebovenberg/whenever/docs/overview.rst

 >>> bedtime = ZonedDateTime(2024, 3, 9, 22, tz="America/New_York")
 ZonedDateTime(2024-03-09 22:00:00-05:00[America/New_York])
-# accounts for the DST transition over the night:
+# accounts for the DST transition overnight:
 >>> bedtime.add(hours=8)
 ZonedDateTime(2024-03-10 07:00:00-04:00[America/New_York])